Conor Shanahan (IRL) in action during Drift Masters European Championship in Riga, Latvia on August 14, 2020

 What is the best car for drifting?

 Any car can be used to implement a drift, but professionals will either use cars that have a history of good drifting attributes (with rear-wheel or 4-wheel drive), or use a local model that they understand and are comfortable with.
-Nearly all drifting cars have a low center of gravity, so they can pull off their drifts at higher speeds and with more velocity around the turn.
+Nearly all drifting cars have a low centre of gravity, so they can pull off their drifts at higher speeds and with more velocity around the turn.

 A photo of a drifting car performing in Cairo, Egypt.